September 10, 2020

 An enforcement document containing the requirements of judicial acts and acts of other bodies for the recovery of funds may be sent by the claimant to a Bank or other credit institution, if the claimant has information about the debtor’s accounts there.

 A Bank or other credit institution that services the debtor’s accounts shall, within three days from the date of receipt of the enforcement document, fulfill the requirements for recovery of funds contained in the enforcement document or make a note of full or partial non-fulfillment of these requirements due to the lack of funds on the debtor’s accounts sufficient to satisfy the claimant (article 4 of the Law of 29.08.01 No. 258-II).

 7.1 Duty to mitigate and contribution

-If the creditor intentionally or by negligence contributes to the occurrence of impossibility of performance of the obligation or to the size of losses caused by the non-performance, and if the creditor intentionally or by negligence did not take measures to reduce losses from nonperformance, a court may reduce the amount of compensation or to refuse the creditor in compensation.
+If the creditor intentionally or by negligence contributes to the occurrence of impossibility of performance of the obligation or to the size of losses caused by the non-performance, and if the creditor intentionally or by negligence did not take measures to reduce losses from nonperformance, a court may reduce the amount of compensation or to refuse the creditor in compensation (Article 335 of Civil Code of the RU).
 In other words, (a) first, if there is a contribution by the creditor to non-performance or improper performance of an obligation, then this circumstance can be used by the debtor as a defense and, (b) second, the creditor has a duty to mitigate damages and the Penalty, otherwise the court can reduce the amount of damages or the Penalty or to refuse the creditor in compensation at all.
 By mitigation it is assumed that the creditor shall take measures to decrease losses.